Is Egyptian Cotton the Best For Bed Sheets?

 Egyptian Cotton in sheet marketing is almost as ubiquitous as high thread counts.
 And as with thread counts, what it actually means is not always fully understood by everyone.

 Egyptian cotton is acknowledged as the best quality, long staple cotton in the world.
 Although it historically all came from Egypt, today “Egyptian” cotton is grown worldwide.
-It still complies with the original Egyptian standards of fibre length being within the range of 31.5mm - 48mm.

 Country of origin plays an important role, as the lower the grade of cotton, the more processing, artificial treatment and chemicals needed to bring the fibres or yarn up to a workable standard.
 These extra processes damage and weaken the natural fibres, in turn producing a sub-standard quality.
 Countries like India, China, Pakistan and Sri Lanka are renowned for taking shortcuts when making fabric.
 It is not uncommon that they will blend their cotton with lower quality cotton fibres, or use excessive chemicals to make the cotton look marketable, thereby weakening the yarns and the woven fabric.